OCA99/Physics-Apolo/README.md

  - This collisions also work with concave and convex poligons.
  - A whole Rigid Body system developed by us.
  - A world Gravity system, having all the bodies in game follow the Newton's law of universal gravitation.
+ - An impulse force when activating the ship´s thusters.
  - A drag force applied on the atmosphere of the planet.
  - An elastic force used when conjoining the spaceship and the crate on the moon.
  - The spaceship works with a battery and solar panels, so it recharges over time (go green!).